gaelfoppolo/gaelfoppolo.com/_drafts/security-code-autofill.md

 **This is not mandatory.**

-As of iOS 12, all `UITextField` can display this AutoFill option by default, when the system detect a security code.
+As of iOS 12, all `UITextField` can display this AutoFill option by default, when the system detects a security code.

-However, if your view display several text fields, using this specific `UITextContentType` will help the system, by providing an indication, a hint. iOS will then only display the AutoFill option in the specified text field tagged with security code content type.
+However, if your view displays several text fields, using this specific `UITextContentType` will help the system, by providing an indication, a hint. iOS will then only display the AutoFill option in the specified text field tagged with security code content type.

 ## Limitations